Kanrog/website_maker/README.md

 - Include units for sizes: `24px`
 - For images, upload to GitHub and use the raw URL, or use any public image URL
 - Keep text concise for better readability

+---

+## Future plans

+- Change fonts
+- Multiple pages using Tabs in a sheet
+- Use hex value in sheet to set the color in each row to display automatically